 6a.
 Cleft lip/ palate (non-genetic)

-The prevalence of cleft lip with or without palate is relatively stable over time and shows no trend in time.
+The prevalence of cleft lip with or without palate is relatively stable over time and shows no trend.

 7. Hypospadias (non-genetic)